bicarbon8/automated-functional-testing/packages/aft-testrail/README.md

 - **maxLogCharacters** - [OPTIONAL] `number` for the maximum number of additional log characters to send to TestRail when logging a `TestResult` _(defaults to 250)_

 ## ITestCaseHandlerPlugin
-the `TestRailTestCasePlugin` extends from `AbstractTestCasePlugin` interface in `aft-core`. if enabled this plugin will lookup the status of TestRail tests based on their case ID from the AFT `testCases` array passed in to a `should` or `TestWrapper`. it can be enabled by including the following in your `aftconfig.json` file:
+the `TestRailTestCasePlugin` extends from `AbstractTestCasePlugin` interface in `aft-core`. if enabled this plugin will lookup the status of TestRail tests based on their case ID from the set of IDs passed in to a `Verifier.withTestId` function. it can be enabled by including the following in your `aftconfig.json` file:
 ```json
 {
     "testcasepluginmanager": {